charles-001/dolphie/README.md

 Also introduced in version **6.0.0** is the ability to run Dolphie in daemon mode (via `--daemon` option).
 It's designed to run in the background continuously recording data for future replay.
 It’s more resource-efficient than running Dolphie live, transforming it into a passive, always-on monitoring service.
 It eliminates Textual's TUI and creates a log file for messages while also displaying them in the console.

-You have flexibility in how you run Dolphie in the background; personally, I prefer using `systemctl`, but alternatives like `nohup` or `tmux` can be viable options.
+You have several options for running Dolphie in the background.
+My personal preference is using systemctl (see example [service configuration](https://github.com/charles-001/dolphie/blob/main/dolphie.service)) for its flexibility and management features.
+However, alternatives like nohup or tmux are also viable, though they don’t offer the same level of control.

 Here's some examples of log messages you might see: